Steps to Becoming an Insurance Agent: Beginning the Process

 While the Series 6 and 63 licenses are optional, with these licenses, you could earn a $5,000 sign on bonus from Farm Bureau when you become a contracted agent.
 That’s $5,000 to hit the ground running as you build your business!

 Next Steps to Becoming a Farm Bureau Insurance Agent

-After going through the interview process and earning your licenses, you’ll begin the Reserve Agent Program in which you’ll get to continue your educational courses and apply what you’ve learned to real potential client meetings.
+After going through the interview process and earning your licenses, you’ll begin the Agent Development Program in which you’ll get to continue your educational courses and apply what you’ve learned to real potential client meetings.
 Farm Bureau wants to make sure you’re following an effective sales approach, so we’ll be by your side every step of the way!
 Your Agency Manager will be your best resource for information and assistance with potential clients.

 When you become an insurance agent, you’ll develop a business marketing plan, set up an office space and handle all of the details a new business owner does.
 You’ll become part of the New Agent Assistance Program, strive to achieve professional goals and start earning commission.